davejson/community/docs/content/docs/tutorials/lambda-oci-example.md

 ---
-title: "Create a Lambda Function with OCI Image with the ACK Lambda Controller"
+title: "Create a Lambda OCI Function with the ACK Lambda Controller"
 description: "Create a Lambda Function with OCI Image Using the ACK Lambda Controller deployed on Amazon Elastic Kubernetes Service (EKS)."
 lead: "Create a Lambda Function with OCI Image Using Elastic Kubernetes Service (EKS)."
 draft: false